Samsung/tizen-docs/docs/application/dotnet/guides/sensors/device-sensors.md

 ![Accelerometer vector and axes](./media/sensor_types_accelerometer_vector.png)

-The accelerometer outputs 4 values: 3 Cartesian axis values and a timespan.
+The accelerometer outputs 5 values: 3 Cartesian axis values, a timestamp, and a timespan.
 The accelerometer sensor measures and returns the axes' values in "m/s<sup>2</sup>" (meters per second squared).
 When a device is moved in the ±X, ±Y, or ±Z direction, the corresponding output increases (+) or decreases (-).

 The following table lists the measurement data that the accelerometer provides.